 A Conflict-Free Minerals Policy for the State of Oregon

 Oregon should institute responsible electronic purchasing through the enactment of a state procurement policy to require that all state-level purchases take into consideration the presence of conflict minerals when purchasing electronics.
-This could be achieved through executive action or legislation, and can link to existing federal and/or international guidelines and reporting mechanisms that companies should already have implemented.

-The Never Again Coalition, Oregon Coalition for Humanity, Amnesty International USA Group 48 and Enough Project are all committed to supporting peace in the Democratic Republic of Congo (Congo).
+The Never Again Coalition, Oregon Coalition for Humanity, Amnesty International USA and Enough Project are all committed to supporting peace in the Democratic Republic of Congo (Congo).
 We believe that transparency and stability in the mining sector in Congo will help to ensure that armed groups cannot profit from violent and illegal mining practices, which in turn stunt local communities from economic growth.

 Why Is this Change Needed?

 The ongoing conflict in the Congo has resulted in the deaths of more than 5.4 million people - more than any conflict since World War II.
 Millions have been displaced, citizens continue to be terrorized, and rape is used as a weapon of war.